Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Results and Discussion

 In the following, we will focus on the angular dependence of the Hall effect in \UTe.
 We recorded high-resolution Hall-effect data for two different transport devices with $I=500\,\mu A$, $200\,\mu$A, and $100\,\mu$A. The lower currents provide the least heating of the samples but a reduced signal-to-noise ratio.
 The overall low-field Hall signal acquires a negative magnitude and slope once the normal state is reached.
-At \Hm a sharp jump, similar to that of the magnetoresistivity, occurs and the Hall resistivity changes sign consistent with observations for $H \parallel b$ \cite{NiuPRR2020}.
+At \Hm a sharp jump, similar to that of the magnetoresistivity, occurs and the Hall resistivity changes sign consistent with observations for $H \parallel b$\ \cite{NiuPRR2020}.
 We observe a drastic change of the high-field Hall signal with angle, see Fig\ \ref{fig3}a and b.
 The overall slope of $\rho_{xy}(H)$ changes from positive to negative at highest fields as we increase the tilt angle to about $28^\circ$.
+This is supported by the high-resolution (larger bias current) measurements of $\rho_{xy}(H)$ shown in Fig\ \ref{fig3}c and the higher-temperature measurements shown in Fig\ \ref{fig3}d.
 Moreover, the magnitude of $\rho_{xy}$ becomes strongly suppressed with a hardly discernible jump at \Hm$(68\,$T at $38^\circ)$.
 Interestingly, at $45^\circ$ and beyond, the feature at \Hm is visible again.